BenWiederhake/tinyvm/instruction-set-architecture.md

 Notes:
 - "illegal instruction" means: Any attempt to execute this instruction should halt the machine, and result in an error.
-- "reseved" means: For now these instructions should be treated as illegal instructions.
+- "reserved" means: For now these instructions should be treated as illegal instructions.
 Future versions of the VM, possibly when some flags are enabled, are allowed to behave differently.
 Implementors should make an effort that any deviation from treating reserved instructions as illegal instructions can be safely and easily deduced from the CPUID instruction.

 ## Specific instruction documentation